The Inclusivity Award 2022/23 is now closed for submissions. Please do keep an eye out for the launch of the award for

 The SU aims to be an inclusive organisation in everything we do.
-Our student body is made up of various student demographics who may experience barriers to involvement in certain events and activities organised by our student leaders.
-To help our student leaders provide an inclusive offer, we have developed the University of Bath Students’ Union Inclusivity Award!
-We’ve made recent changes to the Award to ensure we are creating lasting, cultural changes to our student leader activity, where inclusivity is embedded in everything you do.
+Our student body is made up of various student demographics who may experience barriers to involvement in certain events and activities that take place.
+We have developed the Inclusivity Award to help you break down these barriers and make your activities more inclusive.
+Taking part in the Award should help you create lasting, cultural changes to your activities, where inclusivity is embedded in everything you do.

 Signing up to the Inclusivity Award will allow you to reach a more diverse range of students, from a wider range of backgrounds, bringing new ideas and ways of thinking.

 Inclusivity should be a priority for all of us – this Award is designed to facilitate just that.

 Any student leaders can complete this award!
-This includes:
+This includes academic reps, execs, group committees, peer mentors and PAL Leaders.